 Here is an example.
-Last season I worked in a 3 star lodge with 15 guest rooms and a small bar/restaurant.
-This was staffed by 5 full time staff, 2 of whom were the owners and the other 3 of us were casual labour.
+Last season I worked in a 3-star lodge with 15 guest rooms and a small bar/restaurant.
+This was staffed by 5 full-time staff, 2 of whom were the owners and the other 3 of us were casual labour.
 A typical day involved the 3 staff sharing housekeeping duties, with the owners often starting the breakfast shift and running the bar/kitchen in the evening.
-This meant that the staff were free go riding most days, starting anytime from 10am – 2pm depending on workload and the owners were able to go riding most days until 3pm when they didn’t have other duties such as food prep, shopping etc.
+This meant that the staff were free to go riding most days, starting anytime from 10am – 2pm depending on workload and the owners were able to go riding most days until 3pm when they didn’t have other duties such as food prep, shopping etc.

-A quick note on alternative accomodation options.
-Self catered accomodation is an under served market in Japan, it is the opposite of traditional Ryokan Inn, and not something that foreign owners are offering in any considerable volume yet.
-It is definitely worth considering as I expect the demand will grow as the western tourism mindset continues to quickly mature from seeing Japan as an exotic destination and instead as a suprisingly westernised and easy to self-travel destination.
-Don’t expect to just setup an Airbnb listing though, a crack-down in 2018 saw the introduction of regulations to Airbnb listings that require a vague licensing process be completed.
+A quick note on alternative accommodation options.
+Self-catered accommodation is an underserved market in Japan, it is the opposite of traditional Ryokan Inn and is not something that foreign owners are offering in any considerable volume yet.
+It is definitely worth considering as I expect the demand will grow as the western tourism mindset continues to quickly mature from seeing Japan as an exotic destination and instead as a surprisingly westernised and easy to self-travel destination.
+Don’t expect to just set up an Airbnb listing though, a crack-down in 2018 saw the introduction of regulations to Airbnb listings that require a vague licensing process to be completed.

 Learn – Make an effort to learn the language.
 By keeping my goals realistic (I don’t need or expect to be able to read Japanese or speak it fluently) I feel can make significant progress from my current level.
 I can’t comment on Japanese as a language being more or less difficult to learn than other languages, as I find all languages hard to learn.
 I do know the more time I spend in the country and make an effort to use my limited vocabulary at every opportunity, how quickly even I progress.

-I will be honest, the detail of law, visa’s, business structure etc are the area I am the least qualified in.
-I will expand this section as I learn more and gain first hand experience, but I will summarise my current knowledge below.
+I will be honest, the detail of the law, visas, business structure etc are the area I am the least qualified.
+I will expand this section as I learn more and gain first-hand experience, but I will summarise my current knowledge below.

 There are no show-stoppers for Australian or New Zealand citizens, and I assume many other nationalities.
 There is more than one way to structure a potential property and business, and in the same way that you would in your home country, the best advice here is to seek professional help.
 Recognise the reason these properties are so affordable and that provincial Japan needs tax dollars so that you don’t become another Australian making headlines for the wrong reasons.

 Do you want the good news or the bad news?
 The good news is that property in Japan is cheap.
-I am talking, 10 room lodge at the edge of ski slope for less than a 1 bedroom apartment in Sydney cheap.
+I am talking about a 10 room lodge at the edge of a ski slope for less than a 1 bedroom apartment in Sydney cheap.
 The bad news is that you can forget asking your bank for any help.
-Japanese banks are not going to lend to you as a foreigner, and it is highly unlikely your domestic bank will provide finance for this endeavor.
+Japanese banks are not going to lend to you as a foreigner, and it is highly unlikely your domestic bank will provide finance for this endeavour.
 Cash really is king in Japan.

-Set yourself realistic expectations; purchasing a lodge with beds for at least 20 guests, in good structural condition and withing walking distance of a ski lift can start around AUD $200,000 in a relatively small and unknown resort, and up to $500,000 for a well known resort like Hakuba, Myoko or Madarao.
+Set yourself realistic expectations; purchasing a lodge with beds for at least 20 guests, in good structural condition and within walking distance of a ski lift can start around AUD $200,000 in a relatively small and unknown resort, and up to $500,000 for a well-known resort like Hakuba, Myoko or Madarao.
 Renovation costs for a used lodge can vary substantially depending on it’s condition and where you want to sit on the Budget – Luxury scale.
-Assume for a lodge that requires new carpet, paint, a few bathroom updates and maybe some internal walls moved around that you need to have at least another $200,000 to bring it up a comfortable 3 star level.
+Assume for a lodge that requires new carpet, paint, a few bathroom updates and maybe some internal walls moved around that you need to have at least another $200,000 to bring it up a comfortable 3-star level.